'The call that shattered my life,' husband mourns as ex-beauty queen wife dies suddenly age 39

 "At 2 o' clock this morning, I received a call that shattered my life...
 Life is a deep mystery, there's no human being, no matter how wise they are who can say they understand life...
 Let us accept the mystery of life.
 We don't have any control of most things in life..." he said.

-Many described how through the Ibidunni Ighodalo Foundation, she provided grants for women to pay for IVF treatments and helped reduce the stigma around IVF in Nigeria.
+Many described how through the Ibidunni Ighodalo Foundation, Ighodalo provided grants for women to pay for IVF treatments and helped reduce the stigma around IVF in Nigeria.

 Ighodalo was open about her own struggles to conceive and shared in an interview that she had undergone 11 IVF procedures before adopting two children with her husband of 13 years.